 You aren’t prospecting enough.
 If your link building strategy is stale and you’re finding it challenging to scale up, you’re not doing enough outreach to potential link building partners.

 Rigorous prospecting will help you find opportunities.
 You’ll miss way more than you hit, but that’s fine.
 Quality outreach with a large number of prospects will ultimately yield a return.

 The IFTTT tool is perfect for streamlining some of the challenges that come with constant prospecting and outreach.
 For example, you can set it up to send you an email any time someone mentions your brand on social media.
 This reminds you to personally follow up.
 The options are endless.

-So many marketers and SEO experts try to build a scalable link building service campaign in a silo.
+So many marketers and SEO experts try to build a scalable link building campaign in a silo.
 They try to game the system and figure out ways to squeeze in a link here or hack an opportunity there.
 And while there’s something to be said for hustling, nothing replaces relationships with other humans.

-When you have a relationship with someone that goes beyond surface level, you’ll find that your requests for backlinks and brand mentions are a lot more effective.
+When you have a relationship with someone that goes beyond the surface level, you’ll find that your requests for backlinks and brand mentions are a lot more effective.
 Relationships breed trust – so make sure you’re prioritizing them!

 But you won’t be stuck forever.
-By focusing on the implementation of scalable link building processes, you can create a system that grows with your business over time.
+By focusing on the implementation of a scalable link-building process, you can create a system that grows with your business over time.

-At SEO.co, we’d love to come alongside you and assist in casting a strategic link building vision that elevates your brand.
+At SEO.co, we’d love to come alongside you and assist in casting a strategic Backlinking vision that elevates your brand.